Susan Rankin

-Susan Kathleen Rankin, FBA, FSA, is an English musicologist.
-Since 2006, she has been a professor of medieval music at the University of Cambridge; she has also been a Fellow of Emmanuel College, Cambridge, since 1981 (having previously been a research fellow there for three years).
+Susan Kathleen Rankin, Litt.D., FBA, FSA, is an English musicologist.
+Since 2006, she has been a professor of medieval music at the University of Cambridge; she has also been a Fellow of Emmanuel College, Cambridge, since 1981.

 Life and career

 Rankin completed her undergraduate degree at Newnham College, Cambridge, in 1975, and then graduated from King's College London with a Master of Music degree the following year; in 1982, she was awarded a doctorate by the University of Cambridge.
-From 1981 to 1984, she was a Research Fellow at Emmanuel College before becoming a Fellow.
+From 1981 to 1984, she was a Research Fellow at Emmanuel College before becoming an official Fellow.
 In 1990, Rankin was appointed an assistant lecturer in Medieval Music at Cambridge; she was promoted three years later to lecturer, and then to reader in 1999.
 Since 2013, she has also been Chair of the Henry Bradshaw Society.
 According to her British Academy profile, her research relates to "Western medieval music and its transmission and notation from the origins to the thirteenth century and the development of the Latin liturgy, with an especial focus on ritual".

-In 2024 she donated £60,000 to the Labour Party.

 Honours

 Rankin was awarded the Dent Medal by the Royal Musical Association in 1995.
 In 2006, she was elected to the fellowship of the Society of Antiquaries of London (FSA), and in 2009 was also elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2021-2022 she held the Lyell Readership in Bibliography.
+The American Musicological Society elected her a Corresponding Member in 2015 and the Medieval Academy of America awarded her a Corresponding Fellowship in 2016.
+At Cambridge University, UK, Prof. Rankin is Vice-Master of Emmanuel College.